-- 1 The ratings shown are the bank's deposit and senior unsecured ratings and outlook, and its BCA. - 2 The ratings shown are S-Finanzgruppe's corporate family rating and outlook, and its BCA. - 3 The ratings shown are the bank's deposit and issuer ratings and outlook, and its BCA. - 4 Including off-balance-sheet commitments, derivatives and valuation adjustments. - 5 The fully taxed 340f reserve under German GAAP enables companies to smooth their earnings over the cycle.
+- 1 The ratings shown are the bank's deposit and senior unsecured ratings and outlook, and its BCA. - 2 The ratings shown are S-Finanzgruppe's corporate family rating and outlook, and its BCA. - 3 Including off-balance-sheet commitments, derivatives and valuation adjustments. - 4 The fully taxed 340f reserve under German GAAP enables companies to smooth their earnings over the cycle.
 For banks, it is created by booking provisions on loans and securities in excess of what is economically required, thereby understating reported profitability.
-Conversely, the release of 340f provisions overstates profitability. - 6 To derive its risk weights, Berlin Hyp uses the internal ratings-based approach for the bulk of its assets. - 7 Environmental risks can be defined as environmental hazards encompassing the impacts of air pollution, soil/water pollution, water shortages, and natural and human-made hazards (physical risks).
-Additionally, regulatory or policy risks, like the impact of carbon regulation or other regulatory restrictions, including the related transition risks like policy, legal, technology and market shifts, which could impair the evaluation of assets, are an important factor.
-Certain banks could face a higher risk from concentrated lending to individual sectors or operations exposed to the aforementioned risks. - 8 Social risk considerations represent a broad spectrum, including customer relations, human capital, demographic and societal trends, health and safety, and responsible production.
+Conversely, the release of 340f provisions overstates profitability. - 5 To derive its risk weights, Berlin Hyp uses the internal ratings-based approach for the bulk of its assets. - 6 Environmental risks can be defined as environmental hazards encompassing the impacts of air pollution, soil/water pollution, water shortages, and natural and human-made hazards (physical risks).
+Additionally, regulatory or policy risks, such as the impact of carbon regulation or other regulatory restrictions, including the related transition risks such as policy, legal, technology and market shifts, which could impair the evaluation of assets, are important factors.
+Certain banks could face a higher risk from concentrated lending to individual sectors or exposure to the aforementioned risks. - Z Social risk considerations represent a broad spectrum, including customer relations, human capital, demographic and societal trends, health and safety, and responsible production.
 The most relevant social risks for banks arise from the way they interact with their customers.
-Social risks are particularly high in the area of data security and customer privacy, which are partly mitigated by sizeable technology investments and banks' long track record of handling sensitive client data.
+Social risks are particularly high in the area of data security and customer privacy, which are partially offset by sizeable technology investments and banks' long track record of handling sensitive client data.
 Fines and reputational damage because of product mis-selling or other types of misconduct is a further social risk.
-Societal trends are also relevant in a number of areas, such as shifting customer preferences towards digital banking services increasing information technology costs, ageing population concerns in several countries affecting demand for financial services or socially driven policy agendas that may translate into regulations that affect banks' revenue bases. - 9 Corporate governance is a well-established key driver for banks and related risks are typically included in our evaluation of the banks' financial profile.
-Further, factors like specific corporate behaviour, key-person risk, insider and related-party risk, strategy and management risk factors and dividend policy may be captured in individual adjustments to the BCA.
+Societal trends are also relevant in a number of areas, such as shifting customer preferences towards digital banking services increasing information technology costs, ageing population concerns in several countries affecting demand for financial services or socially driven policy agendas that may translate into regulations that affect banks' revenue bases. - 8 Corporate governance is a well-established key driver for banks and related risks are typically included in our evaluation of the banks' financial profile.
+Further, factors like specific corporate behaviour, key-person risk, insider and related-party risk, strategy and management risk factors, and dividend policy may be captured in individual adjustments to the BCA.